EmerisHQ/emeris.com/content/articles/what-is-swap.md

 ---
 index: 6
-title: What is swap?
+title: What is a Swap?
 tags:
-  - swap
   - defi
 ---